gk646/raynodes/README.md

 ### Node Editor Concepts

-The main inspiration was to create a editor that just provides a basic interface that can be used to create anything node based like:
+The main inspiration was to create an editor that just provides a basic interface that can be used to create anything node based like:

 - Blender Node Editor
 - Quest Tree (for games, DialogueTree and choices)
 - Basic Logic Circuit

 `raynodes` is a component-centric editor meaning that most things happen in and around components.
-However with the addition custom nodes which allows for even more control you could almost call it a hybrid.
+However, with the addition custom nodes which allows for even more control you could almost call it a hybrid.

 This choice of having components was made due to a number of reasons:

 - Having reusable building blocks (components) throughout nodes is good
 - With only a node it's not clear who handles the input and outputs
-    - Now each node has its dedicated input and outputs -> might add node level connections aswell
+    - Now each node has its dedicated input and outputs -> might add node level connections as well
-- Components can be tied to some identifier (a string here) which allows nodes to built at runtime
+- Components can be tied to some identifier (a string here) which allows nodes to be built at runtime
     - This allows for instructions in string form on how to build a specific node -> plugins

 However, this also has some drawbacks: